 Amongst human challenges, the journey of self is perhaps the biggest.
 In this exploration, I pondered perspectives of Taoism, Zen, and Buddhism; works of Adler, Freud, and Frankl; but also self-help titles of Pressfield and Covey.
-Many conclude: man cannot be defined, but must be observed, and accepted.
+Many conclude: man cannot be defined but observed and accepted.

-Originally intended as a curious data-art project, I now wonder if it could be applied as a form of ’auto-psychotherapy’.
+Originally intended as a curious data-art project, I now wonder if it could be applied as a form of ’auto-psychotherapy’ to help others.

 If we are ought to manifest our unique capabilities as work only we can create, isn't it logical to first try to fully understand what are we made of?

 At first I tried to approach this subjectively, working from memory and feelings.
 But the results weren't satisfying.
 It felt inaccurate.